Cat6 vs. Cat8: Which is Right for Your Office Network?

 How much more expensive is Cat8 compared to Cat6a?

-Cat8 can be 60-80% more expensive than Cat6a in both materials and installation costs.
-Before investing, consider whether you can realistically utilize its extreme speeds in the near future.
+Before investing, consider whether you can realistically utilize its capabilities in the near future.

 Are there downsides to Cat8 besides cost?